Solar Financing

 • Since the TPO owns the solar panel system, it receives the benefit of the incentives offered by the government, the state, and any local utilities and shares those savings with you.

-Pros and Cons of PPA Solar Financing:
+Pros And Cons Of PPA Solar Power Financing Options

 Pros